 I have a client who has worked full time for many years as a software engineer.
 She found a passion for sharing her love of exploring the local countryside on the weekends with other office-bound technical professionals.
 Her company knows about and supports her outside interest (smart!) as it makes her an even more productive and happy worker.
 Consequently, she doesn’t have to hide it on LinkedIn.
 For her, the challenge was to meld these two roles on LinkedIn in a professional way and promote her new business, while making it clear that she has full-time employment elsewhere.
 To do this, we had to tell her entire story in her summary.

 We positioned her full-time employment on top in the primary section under experience, and her part-time company underneath that, in the second position.
 With the pre-2017 version of LinkedIn, this worked fine as both descriptions were fully visible when people looked at her profile.
-With the new version of LinkedIn, only the first two lines of her summary are visible.
+With the new version of LinkedIn, only the first four lines of her summary are visible.

 If you click on “see more” the two descriptions are visible.
 Is there something she could do differently with her summary?
 I’ve been telling my clients that your first two lines (225 characters) should either be a complete story and call to action and/or be so compelling that it makes us want to click on “see more”.
-In the example above, my client could add a brief introduction before her computer science professional all caps headline.
+In the example above, my client could add a brief introduction before her computer science professional all-caps headline.
 Perhaps it could be something like this:

 “As a scientist, I lead teams to solve complex problems.
 I also love leading them into the nature network around the Bay area…”

 And then she would have the rest of her summary as is.
-That might not be quite the right wording for her but something along those lines would resolve the problem of showing both businesses in the first two lines.
+That might not be quite the right wording for her but something along those lines would resolve the problem of showing both businesses in the first four lines.